 Among the foremost challenges to further development of Organic Agriculture is a labyrinth of regulatory requirements that deny market access to many organic producers, especially small producers in developing countries.
 'IFOAM - Organics International' has worked for many years on the issue of harmonization and equivalence as a way to reduce technical barriers to organic trade.

 IFOAM - Organics International, IFOAM EU and their advocacy partner the Fair Trade Advocacy Office (FTAO) in Brussels advocate against the EU Commission’s proposal to shift the EU organic import regime towards a compliance approach.
-The IFOAM & Fair Trade position maintains that an import regime based on equivalence would be the most fair, effective, and politically desirable system to ensure that developing country smallholders can retain market access to the EU, and that EU organic consumers and processors retain access to affordable organic tropical products and ingredients.
+The IFOAM & Fair Trade position maintains that an import regime based on equivalence would be the fairest, effective, and politically desirable system to ensure that developing country smallholders can retain market access to the EU, and that EU organic consumers and processors retain access to affordable organic tropical products and ingredients.
 Read more here.

 You can also read about our ongoing advocacy work in the OGS Courier.